-The world-famous Elon Musk, CEO Tesla, announced an entry to the energy storage market in 2015 with the launch of the home battery product, the Tesla Powerwall.
+The world-famous Elon Musk, CEO of Tesla, announced an entry into the energy storage market in 2015 with the launch of the home battery product, the Tesla Powerwall.
 Perhaps more famous for their electric vehicles, Tesla Motors have been praised for their ability to make leaps and bounds in research and development.
 Tesla Australia has attempted to make leaps in the energy sector recently with the newer version of the Powerwall.

 How Much Does The Tesla Powerwall 2 Cost?

 A common question in people’s minds at the beginning stage of their research is “How much does a Tesla Powerwall cost?”.
-In 2017 the Tesla Powerwall 2 launched with the cheapest price point at $9,000 for 13.5 kWh making it one of the most cost effective options in the residential battery market.
-Since then, initially high demand and higher production costs led to the wholesale cost of the battery reaching $16,500 in 2022 before reducing in price in early 2023 to $12,900 including GST.
+In 2017 the Tesla Powerwall 2 launched with the cheapest price point at $9,000 for 13.5 kWh making it one of the most cost-effective options in the residential battery market.
+Since then, initially, high demand and higher production costs led to the wholesale cost of the battery reaching $16,500 in 2022 before reducing in price in early 2023 to $12,900 including GST.

-In Australia, across our network of over 150 solar installers we expect this installed cost of a Tesla Powerwall 2 to cost between $15,000 and $17,000 excluding Solar Panels and any rebates that might be available in your state.
+In Australia, across our network of over 150 solar installers, we expect this installed cost of a Tesla Powerwall 2 to cost between $15,000 and $17,000 excluding Solar Panels and any rebates that might be available in your state.